 It’s easy to get caught up in the excitement of completing a project—the natural inclination is to share your finished work as quickly as possible, but it’s important to shelter the film until it’s truly ready.
 For example, a submission deadline in not a good enough reason to submit half-completed work with the promise of later improvement.
 We submitted our film to the Banff Mountain Film Festival when the film was still under production and were flat out rejected.
 We submitted the next year, after gaining Banff’s praise for the completed work (via Twitter), only to be notified of rules we’d failed to notice: you can’t submit the same project to Banff twice.
 We’d shot ourselves in the foot because we were too eager and didn’t read the fine print.

 Don’t release online (via Vimeo, YouTube, et al.) until festival opportunities have run their course because you may also disqualify your project from submission if it’s already had an online release; many festivals prefer films to be a premiere and, a lot of the time, this can be compromised by an online release.
-You can avoid these and similar problems by having a clear trajectory of where you want to submit (with attention to their rules and regulations) and what you want to achieve by submitting to film festivals.
+You can avoid these and similar problems by having a clear trajectory of where you want to show your film (with attention to their rules and regulations) and what you want to achieve by submitting to film festivals.

 Set yourself apart by establishing specific career development goals.
 Thousands of filmmakers are vying to show at festivals across the globe, but many can’t articulate why they want to—they are doing it just for the sake of doing it.
 This becomes an expensive hobby quickly (with each festival submission costing somewhere between $25 and $75).